 Whenever you make a decision in character, it’ll be influenced in some way by your Chaotic Evil alignment.
-It’s fine to make decisions that don’t align occasionally, but when that happens your character might have a reaction to their abnormal behaviour.
+It’s fine to make decisions that don’t align occasionally, but when that happens your character might have a reaction to their unusual behaviour.
 They might be angry at themselves or reflect on who they are.

 If your character takes several decisions in a row that don’t match their alignment, it could show character development and a move towards a different alignment for your character.
 This can lead to some great stories!

 Actions aligned with a Chaotic Evil character

-- Manipulating two people in a tavern into starting a fight.
+- Manipulating two people in a tavern into throwing blows.

-- Killing a horde of goblins to get an item, even though the goblins were open to trade talks.
+- Eliminating a horde of goblins to get an item, even though the goblins were open to trade talks.

 - Flooding an annual festival ruining it for everyone attending.

-- Cheating an old market trader out of their life savings.
+- Convincing an old market trader to give me all their life savings.

-- Murdering the wife of someone they hate because they don’t want them to be happy.
+- Eliminating the wife of someone they hate because they don’t want their spouse to be happy.

 - Poisoning everyone at a banquet.

-- Masterminding a heist to steal the royal sceptre because they want it for themselves.
+- Masterminding a plan to take the royal sceptre because they want it for themselves.

-- Torturing a cousin as payback for them bullying you as a child.
+- Hurting a cousin as payback for them being mean to you as a child.